 Absolutely.
 We do not give out any information about you to anyone, or acknowledge that you have been to our clinic without your permission.
 We will only contact you in the manner in which you instruct us to.
 All claims to Alberta Health Care are suppressed.
 They will never appear on a statement or be released to anyone.

 Aspiration abortion: Most procedures normally take 5-15 minutes, but you will be in the clinic 2 to 3 hours.
 There is no follow up required after an aspiration abortion.

 Aspiration Abortion: When abortion was illegal it was a very unsafe procedure.
 This is because people often did the procedure under unsanitary conditions or with no medical training.
 However, since legalization, abortion has become one of the safest surgical procedures available.
-In the first three months (first trimester), 97% of women report no complications, 2.5% report minor problems that can be handled in a doctor’s office and less than 0.5% require hospitalization for complications.
+In the first three months (first trimester) of pregnancy, 97% of people report no complications, 2.5% report minor problems that can be handled in a doctor’s office and less than 0.5% require hospitalization for complications.
 To put this in perspective, abortion is at least 10 times safer than pregnancy and childbirth.
 Complication rates are a little higher in the second trimester, but the procedure remains very safe.

-Aspiration abortion: Many women return to work or school the next day.
+Aspiration abortion: Most people return to work or school the next day.
 We recommend that you do not do anything strenuous for 24 hours.
 The medications that you are given during the procedure can impair your judgment for up to 24 hours after your procedure.
 You cannot drive or engage in any activity that requires mental alertness for 24 hours after the procedure.
 Therefore, depending on the type of work you do, you may have to arrange for time off.

 There is no cost if you have Alberta, Saskatchewan, NWT or Nunavut health care insurance.
 All fees are covered by these provinces and territories.